English Rajma (1 Serving (110g)) and English Jowar Roti (1 Serving (55g))

 Portion Control

-Keep track of your blood sugar levels before and after meals to understand how different foods affect you and make adjustments as necessary.
+Keep track of your blood sugar levels to understand how different foods affect you individually and adjust your diet accordingly for optimal management.

 Discover